Iyouboushi/mIRC-BattleArena/readme.md

 * Added new achievements
 * Added new Torment levels to challenge players
 * Added new dungeons
+* Added the ability for players to obtain a second accessory slot
+* Added a new (optional) battle system that uses Action Points to perform actions.

 CHANGES:
 * Changed the max number of access-controlled characters players can enter into battle